ansible-network/network-engine/docs/user_guide/textfsm.md

 ```

-## textfsm template
+## Parser
-The `file` parameter for textfsm is the standard template that is used for textfsm
+The `file` parameter for `textfsm` contains the standard textfsm rules.
+The following describes how a parser file looks like:

+`parsers/ios/show_interfaces`
 ```

 Value Required name (\S+)
 Value type ([\w ]+)
 Value description (.*)